erf-model/ERF/Docs/sphinx_doc/Algorithms.rst

     &&\boldsymbol{\mathcal{Q}} =  \sum_m h_m \boldsymbol{\mathcal{F}}_{m}  - \lambda \nabla T

 The mixture-averaged transport coefficients discussed above (:math:`\mu`, :math:`\lambda` and :math:`D_{m,mix}`) can be evaluated from transport properties of the pure species.
-We follow the treatment used in the EGLib library, based on the theory/approximations developed by Ern and Givangigli (however, `PeleC` uses a recoded version of these routines that are thread safe and vectorize well on suitable processors).
+We follow the treatment used in the EGLib library, based on the theory/approximations developed by Ern and Givangigli (however, `ERF` uses a recoded version of these routines that are thread safe and vectorize well on suitable processors).

-The following choices are currently implemented in `PeleC`
+The following choices are currently implemented in `ERF`

 * The viscosity, :math:`\mu`, is estimated based <something>